Ws-Syx/Flag-detection-Yolo_v3-PyTorch/README.md

 - Manually annotated photos from the Internet:

 There are about 2400 sheets in total.
-These photos cover 18 of the countries mentioned above ~~(it seems to be, not deep in memory)~~.
+These photos cover 18 of the countries mentioned above ~~(it seems to be, but not deep in my memory)~~.
 It exists in the form of a file name of [XXX.jpg] in the data set.

 - Generated in batches based on national flag images and random base plates: